adelphi-ed-tech/au-courses/content/school-networks.md

 - **Slack:** will be our main channel for online communications.
   Please [Join our Slack team with your Adelphi email](https://auedtech.slack.com/signup).
-  If you run into trouble or have a question, post it here to our channel, `#raspberrypi`, or send a message to `@tomjennings`.
+  If you run into trouble or have a question, post it here to our channel, `#raspberrypi`, or send a message to `@mxc`.
 During the weeks of the class, we recommend running the Slack app for you phone.
 - **Trello:** is project management software that you will use to track/plan your two projects, and to share your progress with the course instructors.
   Create a [Trello Account](https://trello.com/signup) before the first week of class, and (optionally) [install the mobile app](https://trello.com/platforms).
-- **mail.adelphi.edu email:** we will use your official adelphi student email for class email communications as well as the associated google account for video/audio chats and calendar events.
+- **mail.adelphi.edu email:** we will use your official adelphi student email for class email communications.
 Please check this email regularly.

 **Getting remote help:**